International Legion (Ukraine): Strength and organization

 Kacper Rękawek, a researcher on foreign fighters in Ukraine, stressed the large number of volunteers announced by Ukraine were "people who applied, who got in touch with the Ukrainian Embassy" and not necessarily the number of foreign fighters in Ukraine.

 On 3 March 2022, Zelenskyy announced 16,000 foreign volunteers had attempted to join the International Legion.

 On 7 March 2022, Ukrainian Foreign Minister Dmytro Kuleba stated that more than 20,000 volunteers from 52 countries have volunteered to fight for Ukraine.
 He did not mention the home countries of the volunteers, saying that some of the countries forbid their citizens from fighting for other countries.
 He also did not specify how many of the foreign volunteers have arrived in Ukraine.

+However, investigations in early 2023 by the New York Times and VICE have placed the number of foreign fighters far lower, stating that there were actually only 1,500–2,000 foreign fighters supporting Kyiv.
+Marco Bocchese, an assistant professor of international relations at Webster Vienna Private University, called the claim of 20,000 volunteers "pure propaganda".

 Recruits with past military experience have described the legion as insufficiently officered, leading to unnecessary casualties.

 Government acknowledgment of nationals serving in the International Legion

 In early March 2022, a French government adviser confirmed a dozen French nationals were in Ukraine and had likely joined the International Legion.

 The first photo distributed by the Ukrainian armed forces of the International Legion included members from the United Kingdom, Mexico, the United States, India, Sweden, and Lithuania.
-The Ukrainian Ministry of Foreign Affairs has confirmed the identity and background of a Belgian and Finnish volunteer through video interviews on their Twitter.

-On 9 March 2022, the National Post reported that an anonymous representative of the International Legion of Territorial Defence of Ukraine had confirmed 550 Canadians were currently in the Canadian Ukrainian Brigade fighting in Ukraine.
+On 9 March 2022, the National Post reported that an anonymous representative of the International Legion of Territorial Defence of Ukraine had confirmed 550 Canadians were in the Canadian Ukrainian Brigade fighting in Ukraine.
 Belgian Minister of Defence Ludivine Dedonder confirmed on 15 March 2022 that one Belgian soldier had resigned to join the International Legion and another Belgian soldier had deserted to enlist in the International Legion.

-Former New Zealander defense minister Ron Marks said that around 20 New Zealanders are fighting for the legion.
+Former New Zealand defense minister Ron Mark said that around 20 New Zealanders are fighting for the legion.

 Structure and units

-Some news reports have reported Mamuka Mamulashvili, commander of the Georgian Legion, is commanding all or part of the International Legion, but no official Ukrainian source has confirmed a commander.

-List of units
+List of standalone units

-The units and their respective nationalities have been reported as being part of the International Legion:
+The units and their respective nationalities have been reported as being part of the wider International Legion proper:

-Other well-known military units composed by foreign nationals are the Belarusian Kastuś Kalinoŭski Regiment and the Chechen Sheikh Mansur Battalion.
-However, these are not part of the International Legion.
+Other well-known military units composed by foreign nationals are the Chechen Sheikh Mansur Battalion and 34th Assault Battalion "Mad Pack", the Muslim Caucasian Muslim Corps "Caucasus", the Canadian Black Maple Company, and the diverse Norman Brigade.
+However, these are not part of the International Legion proper, but are a part of the Ukrainian Ground Forces.
+These thus serve as affiliated units to the Legion.

-Special Forces Wing

-A Special Forces wing, known as the Legionnaires Special Service Group (LSSG), is made of foreign fighters and was initiated by the Ukrainian Defense Ministry's intelligence directorate (GUR).
-This regiment is separate from the regular international legion, but recruits from the force.

-The group has been successful in carrying out several attacks behind enemy lines.
-Operations use small groups, who go into and out of enemy territory clandestinely through jungle routes and seek their targets.
+International Legion of the Defence Intelligence of Ukraine

+Several units of the International legion are subordinate to the Main Directorate of Intelligence (HUR) as part of International Legion of the Defence Intelligence of Ukraine.
+This unit largely consist of the larger, better trained, and equipped former members of the legion.